Generating a thread dump

 Follow the steps below to manually retrieve your thread dump.

-Application running in console window
+The application running in the console window

 - Select the Layout tab.